On the importance of astronomical refraction for modern Solar astrometric measurements: Conclusions

 \section{Conclusions}

-We have obtained in Sec.~\ref{Sec:inverse}, the exact formulae that can be used to correct solar radius measurements at any heliographic angle and any zenith distance from the effect of astronomical refraction.
-Using full integration of the refraction integral, we have shown that this correction can be applied for any true zenith distance up to $85\degr$ with a relative uncertainty on the correction that remains less than $1\%$.
+The motivation of this work was to address the reliability of the differential refraction correction currently applied to solar astrometric measurements made using full disk imaging.
+An approximate formula is routinely used for this purpose and for conservative reasons we reject images recorded at zenith distance above $60\degr$.
+In this work we have analysed about 8000 images recorded above $60\degr$ over a period of five years and we show that the approximate formula for correcting differential refraction from the mean radius is reliable at least up to $70\degr$.
+For higher zenith distances a more rigourous correction applied to each individual radius as a fonction of the heliographic angle and using the full computation of the refraction integral for a standard atmosphere is able to produce better results up to $80\degr$.
+We have obtained in Section~\ref{Sec:inverse}, the exact formulae that can be used to correct solar radius measurements at any heliographic angle and any zenith distance from the effect of astronomical refraction for a given atmospheric model.
 Absolute uncertainties on these corrections are also derived that allows us to fix the maximum zenith distance one should observe depending on the needed metrologic accuracy.
 Figure~\ref{Fig:refrac2diamfinal} shows the maximum total absolute uncertainty obtained on the solar radius assuming that the vertical radii have been observed at different zenith distances.
-We use ${\lambda = 535.7\ \mbox{nm}}$ and two exposure times used by the PICARD-SOL project at this wavelength.
-Because we took the maximum value for $dz_{\sun}^t/dt$, this curves represent only upper limits, the actual value of $dz_{\sun}^t/dt$ should be use for each measurement.
+Because we took the maximum value for $\mathrm{d}z_{\sun}^t/\mathrm{d}t$, this curves represent only upper limits, the actual value of $\mathrm{d}z_{\sun}^t/\mathrm{d}t$ should be use for each measurement.
 From this, one can deduce that observing below $70\degr$, $75\degr$ or $80\degr$ of zenith distances will keep the absolute uncertainties on refraction corrections below 10, 20 and 50~mas respectively.
 The comparison between numerical derivatives (full lines) and the use of approximate formulae Eqs.~(\ref{eq:deriv0})-(\ref{eq:deriv4}) (dashed lines) shows that, even if the approximate formulae should not be used above $70\degr$ for correcting the measurements (c.f.
 Fig.~\ref{Fig:refrac2diam2}), they can be used at least up to ${z_{\sun}^t=80\degr}$ for estimating the uncertainties.